 Trekking in and around the Colca Canyon

-There are dozens of treks in the Colca Canyon, but if you’re planning on descending to the canyon floor, even if just for the day, it’s best to be fit and prepared for the altitude – it’s tough-going and becomes quite dangerous in sections.
+There are dozens of treks in the Colca Canyon, but if you’re planning on descending to the canyon floor, even if just for the day, it’s best to be fit and prepared for the altitude; it’s tough-going and becomes quite dangerous in sections.
 Guides do recommend it, and several tour operators offer this service, for which you’ll pay from $80 to over $150 a day per person.
-Competition between companies is high, so check out all the options and determine what you’re getting – from the quality of your guide, transport, and accommodation to the quality of equipment used for adventure activities and whether there may be any supplementary charges (for entry to museums and so on).
+Competition between companies is high, so check out all the options and determine what you’re getting—from the quality of your guide, transport, and accommodation to the quality of equipment used for adventure activities and whether there may be any supplementary charges (for entry to museums and so on).

 Treks from Cabanaconde

-A 15-minute walk from the plaza in Cabanaconde takes you past the bullring to the Mirador Achachina, a good spot for seeing condors and viewing the western end of the Valley from above.
+A 15-minute walk from the plaza in Cabanaconde takes you past the bullring to the Mirador Achachina, a good spot for seeing condors and viewing the western end of the valley from above.

 A more classic arrival by foot from Cabanaconde to the top of the Colca Canyon is just a ten-minute walk along a relatively short track beyond the newly constructed Casa de Pablo hostel, a five-minute walk from the plaza.

-The descent from here follows an incredibly steep path, quite dangerous in parts, down to the Oasis, a rustic lodge and campsite right at the bottom of the Canyon, below Cabanaconde; it takes one and a half to two hours to descend and four or five to get back up.
+The descent from here follows an incredibly steep path, quite dangerous in parts, down to the Oasis, a rustic lodge and campsite right at the bottom of the canyon, below Cabanaconde; it takes one and a half to two hours to descend and four or five to get back up.
 Many people stay the night, camping or renting space in one of the huts run by the Casa, as mentioned earlier by de Pablo.
-Alternatively, there’s a growing choice of accommodation in the center of Cabanaconde.
+Alternatively, there’s a growing choice of accommodations in the center of Cabanaconde.

 An alternative trek is the popular eight-hour hike from Cabanaconde to Lake Mucurca (4000m), where the beautiful Ampato volcano is reflected in its crystalline waters.
-The adventurous trek along a trail closer to or around (04 to 06 days) the massive, astonishingly beautiful snowcapped mountain peak Ampato.
+The adventurous trek along a trail closer to or around (04 to 06 days) the massive, astonishingly beautiful snowcapped mountain peak Ampato

 Colcas de Chichinia

 A relatively easy two-hour walk from the village of Coporaque takes in the Colcas de Chichinia, a semi-intact set of pre-Inca tombs from the Huari.
 Today, they lie exposed at the foot of the cliffs on Cerro Yurac Ccacca (also known as Cerro San Antonio).
-A path leads out from a block or two just below the plaza, crossing the stream as you leave the settlement behind and climbing steadily towards a prominent, pink rocky outcrop.
+A path leads out from a block or two just below the plaza, crossing the stream as you leave the settlement behind and climbing steadily towards a prominent, pink, rocky outcrop.
 The tombs are just below the four-thousand-meter contour line.
-Several overhangs have been partially filled in with stone as permanent thrones for pre-Inca mummies, placed here ceremoniously to spend eternity watching over the Valley, gazing east towards several sacred mountain peaks.
+Several overhangs have been partially filled in with stone as permanent thrones for pre-Inca mummies, placed here ceremoniously to spend eternity watching over the valley, gazing east towards several sacred mountain peaks.

-To the southwest, the partly tumbled but still impressive Huari village can be seen stretching from the tombs down to a significant Tambo style (Quechua for house or resting-place) building on the bottom corner, which commands views around the Valley.
+To the southwest, the partly tumbled but still impressive Huari village can be seen stretching from the tombs down to a significant Tambo-style (Quechua for house or resting place) building on the bottom corner, which commands views around the valley.
 Because it’s little-visited, the path for entry partly fortified the Tambo section, even to the principal.

 It isn’t marked and more or less leaves you to find your route; given this, it’s essential not to damage the stone walls and agricultural plots you must find your way through.
 To get back to Coporaque, you can either drop down the road and trace this back up to the settlement or go along the small aqueduct that follows the hill’s contour from the Tambo back to where you started to climb towards the tombs.

-In the mountains to the southwest, dominated by the glaciers of Ampato and Hualca, the volcano Sabancaya can often be seen smoking away in the distance as you travel the 50km or so to the Mirador Cruz del Condor and Cabanaconde.
+In the mountains to the southwest, dominated by the glaciers of Ampato and Hualca, the volcano Sabancaya can often be seen smoking away in the distance as you travel the 50km to the Mirador Cruz del Condor and Cabanaconde.
 From Chivay, the first village the road winds through is Yanque.

 Mirador Cruz del Condor

-As a gateway to Mirador Cruz del Condor, the settlement of Pinchollo has a small museum and a tourist information office with photos and a model representing the Canyon.
-Here you can purchase a tourist ticket for the Colca area ($18), covering access to the Mirador Cruz del Condor and all the churches in the Valley (which don’t charge).
+As a gateway to Mirador Cruz del Condor, the settlement of Pinchollo has a small museum and a tourist information office with photos and a model representing the canyon.
+Here, you can purchase a tourist ticket for the Colca area ($18), covering access to the Mirador Cruz del Condor and all the churches in the Valley (which don’t charge).

-Just a little further down the road, the mirador is the most popular point for looking into the Canyon’s depths – it’s around 1200m deep here.
+Just a little further down the road, the Mirador is the most popular point for looking into the canyon’s depths; it’s around 1200m deep here.
 And where you can almost guarantee seeing several condors circling up from the depths against breathtaking scenery (best spotted 7–9 am; the earlier you get there, the more likely you are to have fewer other spectators around).

 Cabanaconde and around